📚

 Limiting Reactant

 The limiting reactant is the reactant that there is less of.
-In this case, since there is a one-to-one ratio for all compounds, we can quickly identify HNO₃ as the LR.
+In this case, since there is a one to one ratio for all compounds, HNO3 is the LR.

 Half the question is done🥳!
 [H+] = 0.